Dating back to 2018, texts highlight Elon Musk’s quarrel with the governor of the Saudi sovereign fund

 “To practice tango, you need to have two people,” Al-Rumayyan says.
 He continued, “We haven’t gotten anything yet.”

 The give and take continues.
-“We can’t agree to something we don’t have enough information about,” Al-Rumayyan tells Musk.
+“We can’t agree to something we don’t have enough information regarding,” Al-Rumayyan tells Musk.
 He says he was waiting for more financial information.
 Later in the exchange, Al-Rumayyan asked Musk, “Read the article, please.”

 “I read the article,” Musk says.
 “It’s worthless, and it still makes me sound like a liar.
 It’s full of ambiguity, and in no way indicates the strong interest I’ve expressed personally.”